With Boot Camp, you can install Microsoft Windows 10 on your Mac, then switch between macOS and Windows when restarting your Mac.

 - When setting the size of the Windows partition, remember that we recommend at least 128GB for a comfortable experience, or more considering how you intend to use Windows.
 Set a partition size that meets your needs, because you can't change it later.

 2. Format the Windows (BOOTCAMP) partition

 When Boot Camp Assistant finishes, your Mac restarts to the Windows installer.
 If the installer asks where to install Windows, select the BOOTCAMP partition and click Format.
 In most cases, the installer selects and formats the BOOTCAMP partition automatically.

 Unplug any external devices that aren't necessary during installation, then click Next and follow the on-screen instructions to begin installing Windows.

 4. Use the Boot Camp installer in Windows

 After the Windows installation completes, your Mac starts up in Windows and opens a ”Welcome to the Boot Camp installer” window.
 Follow the on-screen instructions to install Boot Camp and Windows support software (drivers).
 You will be asked to restart when done.

 - If the Boot Camp installer never opens, open it installer manually and use it to complete Boot Camp installation.

 - If you have an external display connected to a Thunderbolt 3 port on your Mac, the display will be blank (black, gray, or blue) for up to 2 minutes during installation.

-To switch between macOS and Windows 10, restart, and press and hold the Option (or Alt) ⌥ key during startup.
+Restart your computer and press and hold the Option (or Alt) ⌥ key during startup.